metricly/hugo-www-site/content/blog/posts/2019/refresh-the-ec2-recommendation-report.md

 url = "/refresh-metricly-nav"

 +++
 Metricly has released an updated navigation for our users!
-You can check it out for yourself on your next login.
 Here's a quick look:

 ![](/new-left-nave-blogpost.png)

+You can check it out for yourself on your next login.
+Just go to your **User Profile** and enable **Updated Navigation**.
+New users have it enabled automatically.

 ### What's Changed